pgRouting/workshop/docs/chapters/advanced.rst

 The road class is linked with the ways table by ``class_id`` field.
 After importing data the ``cost`` attribute is not set yet.
 Its values can be changed with an ``UPDATE`` query.
 In this example cost values for the classes table are assigned so that a circulating on faster roads is encouraged, so we execute:
-The idea behind these two tables is to specify a factor to be multiplied with the cost of each link.

 .. code-block:: sql